lruizap/VideoWatchPlayer/README.md

 ## Extra Points

-- The application includes a simple design, but can be easily customised with the TailwindCSS classes.
+- The application includes a simple design but can be easily customized with the TailwindCSS classes.
 - You can add advanced controls to the player, such as playback speed and fullscreen, for extra points.

 ## Credits